muaZDudlo/video-downloader-telegram-bot/README.md

 ## Notes & Limitations
 1. **Telegram file size limit:** Free bots can send files up to 50MB.
-Larger videos upto 200MB maybe sent as file and can be downloaded from there by just clicking.
+Larger videos upto 200MB maybe sent as file and can be downloaded from there by just clicking or maybe the uploading will be failed if it's too large.

 2. **Legal warning:** Only download content you have permission to use.
 Avoid copyrighted material.